fevemo/HYM_SEE/README.md

 1. Open UC2

 ## Optics
-The microscope was build using the [OpenUC2 Corebox] (https://openuc2.com/product-overview-2/).
-Documentation about the corebox can be found [here] (https://docs.openuc2.com/usage/disc/corebox/en/core_intro/).
+The microscope was build using the [OpenUC2 Corebox](https://openuc2.com/product-overview-2/).
+Documentation about the corebox can be found [here](https://docs.openuc2.com/usage/disc/corebox/en/core_intro/).
 The optical setup was adapted to be able to fit on a Melles Griot Stage for XY translation while fixing the sample with a Thorlabs post holder.

 ![HYM_SEE_Setup](Illustrations/HYC_TEAMSEE_Setup.jpeg)